We recently commissioned another in-depth qualitative study with prospective university students and we’d like to share those insights with you…

 Salford have done a particularly good job in communicating their on-campus Covid plans to students.
 This is highlighted in these two videos Revolution Viewing produced for them: one for explaining how the university was dealing with concerns and setting out their plan; and the other to show the changes made on campus as a result.
 They also did slightly different versions of these for returning students and staff.

 This piece of research, conducted with the help of Cosmos, provided us with loads of information.
 The Covid-related comments gave us some understanding into the turmoil that young people are facing this year and shows the opportunities for universities in addressing these worries.
-The Covid comments also accounted for only four pages of the 37-page report!
-In my July blog on Virtual Open Days I promised that we would share the results of our primary research with you.
-We’ll continue to publish more insights in the coming months.
-Join our mailing list to be the first to hear about them.
+We are always keen to understand our clients’ target audience better and work hard to get to know students and their families and what makes them tick.
+Join our mailing list to be the first to hear about new research findings and analysis.
 If you are keen for more straight away, then a good place to go next would be the Stori blog on the crucial metric that universities should be watching right now.
 It’s a really interesting analysis on why league tables and other traditional metrics aren’t cutting it right now, and where universities should be looking instead.